chrisrobison/docchain/md/success.md

 ### Conclusion

-Success for BlockNotary extends far beyond traditional metrics.
+Success for DocChain extends far beyond traditional metrics.
 While user numbers and revenue are important indicators, our true impact lies in:

 * Democratizing access to vital legal services
 * Reducing environmental impact of paper-based processes